Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Problem Formulation

-In conclusion, the goal of non-adaptive \ac{gt} with correlated prior data is to identify the $K$ defective items out of the $N$ items, where there is correlation between different infected items.
-To achieve this, one needs to design a $T \times N$ testing matrix and an efficient and practical recovery algorithm that can exploit correlated priors.
-The algorithm can identify the subset of infected items by observing $Y^T$ with high probability and with feasible computational complexity.
-Given the knowledge of the correlated prior data items and the available computational resources, one can design the testing matrix and a recovery algorithm to maximize the success probability.
+To conclude, for a sparse subset of infected items with random size $K$ (with $\mathbb{E}[K]=\mu$) out of $N$, the goal in non-adaptive \ac{gt} with correlated prior data items is to design a $T \times N$ testing matrix and an efficient and practical recovery algorithm that can exploit correlated priors, such that by observing $Y^T$ we can identify the subset of infected items with high probability and with feasible computational complexity.
+Thus, given the knowledge of the correlated prior data items and the available computational resources, the test designer could design the testing matrix and a recovery algorithm to maximize the success probability.